Easy Baked Ziti made with savory ground turkey in a pool of zesty tomato based marinara sauce makes the perfect weeknight dinner.

-Boil water and cook pasta noodles according to packaging or al dente.
+Boil water and cook pasta noodles according to packaging or just until al dente.
 When done, drain pasta.
 IMPORTANT: Reserve 1/2 cup of pasta water.
 Set aside

-In a saute pan over medium high heat, add olive olive.
-When oil is hot, add ground turkey.
-Season with salt and pepper.
-Continue to brown turkey until no longer pink.
+Place frying pan over medium-high heat, add olive olive.
+When oil is hot, add ground turkey as it starts to brown add chopped onion, minched garlic.
+Season with salt and pepper and continue to brown turkey until no longer pink.

 Open a jar of your favorite pasta or marinara sauce and add to browned turkey.
-Add a dash of salt and minced garlic (optional).
-Taste sauce to make sure it is seasoned to your liking.
+Taste sauce to make sure it is seasoned to your liking if not add salt and Italian seasoning as needed.
 Add wine and cook until alcohol has burned off and taste test again.

-If sauce is too thick for your taste, add a little pasta water to loosen the sauce.
+If sauce is too thick for your likig, add a little pasta water to loosen the sauce.
 Add pasta to sauce and stir until combined (be sure to pay attention to the pasta/sauce ratio).
 Pour into your prepared baking dish.
 Layer the top with grated cheese.
-Place foil over the baked ziti and bake in the oven until cheese is melted and gooey.
+Place foil over the baked ziti and bake in the oven until cheese is melted, gooey, and bubbly.

 Serve immediately and ENJOY.